guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

 We sat here and discussed how we were not very impressed so far.
 I mean the road was not challenging.
 We were crossing one village after the other in the sun without any breathtaking views to compensate for the heat.
 After spending enough time at the coffee shop we moved on to reach Tad Hang village and decided to stay at [Mama Pap](https://www.tripadvisor.com/Restaurant_Review-g11046564-d4274963-Reviews-Mama_Pap_s-Tad_Lo_Salavan_Province.html).
 It was a very basic dorm with mosquito nets.
 We dumped our bags and headed out to Tad Hang waterfall.

 <blockquote>
 Pro Tip: The swimming costume of Laos for women is a T-shirt and shorts.
-Something Yves had suggested in order to respect locals.
+Something Yves had suggested in order to respect local customs.
 They were not used to seeing women in bikinis and unless you want to be stared at it's a good idea to respect the dress code.
-Men can wear whatever they want.
+Men can wear whatever they want, no one stares at them anyway :grin:
 </blockquote>

 The waterfall was full of locals enjoying themselves.
 There were two ways to get up, close and personal with the waterfall.
 One right before the bridge over Tad Hang on the left which is free of cost and other via a resort after crossing the bridge on paying a fee.
 We took the former.
 We reached the base of the waterfall and it was a no brainer that we were going to take a dip :grin:.
-Karan even took a dip in one of the multiple sink holes in the pools of the waterfall that one of the locals insisted he should :grin:
+Karan even took a dip in one of the multiple sink holes in the pools of the waterfall after one of the locals insisted he should :grin:

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48467883361_124b45bcf3_c.jpg" data-toggle="lightbox">